y-crdt/ypy/docs/installation.rst

 Installation
 ============
-You can install Y-Py from PyPI:
+You can install Ypy from PyPI:

 .. code-block:: bash